"

 Anatomy of the Voyager deep space probe.

-Since it was launched into low Earth orbit by the Space Shuttle, the Hubble Space Telescope (HST) has provided astronomers with a much more detailed understanding of our solar system and beyond.
-A cutaway of the HST is shown in the figure below.
-The forward part of the HST houses the main optical assembly.
-The center part of the telescope houses the control electronics.
-Finally, the aft part houses all of the instruments and sensor electronics.
+Since the Space Shuttle launched the Hubble Space Telescope (HST) into low Earth orbit, astronomers have gained a much more detailed understanding of our solar system and beyond.
+The figure below shows a cutaway of the HST.
+The forward part houses the main optical assembly, the center part houses the control electronics, and the aft part houses all instruments and sensor electronics.
 The solar panels provide the needed power.

 A NASA cutaway drawing of the Hubble Space Telescope.